deplatt/GrinNet/README.md

 4. You should now be set up!
 To boot the project, use ```flutter run``` and if prompted, select your desired platform to emulate the app on.
 If you are unsure, run the web version with Chrome or other browser.

 ---
+# Use Cases Implemented in Our Demo
+## Use Case 1: Search posts
+This has been added completely.
+## Use Case 2: Create posts
+This has also been added completely.